facebook

 Wrath

-Wrath is when anger goes too far.
-Wrath is when anger leads to violence, lashing out at another in the heat of the moment when all self-control is lost.
+The sin of wrath is when anger goes too far.
+Wrath is when anger leads to violence, lashing out at another in the heat of the moment.
+When acting on wrath, all self-control is lost.
 In the words of St. Jerome (c.
 342 – 420 AD), “The wrathful person is always riled, while the angry person is perturbed just for a little while.”
-Wrath is an all-consuming fire, a way of life where one is never centered, never peaceable, and always looking for another slight to use as an excuse for yet more rage.
-It is a miserable existence, to live consumed by wrath.
+Wrath is an all-consuming fire, a way of life where one is never centered, never peaceable.

 Patience